markjnkim/es_mod/01-html/content/step-6-reach-out.md

 ![iframe-map](./assets/step-6/200-iframe-html.png)
 > **Activity**: Try replacing the iframe with a [YouTube](https://www.youtube.com/) video or a [gif](https://giphy.com/).
 The interactivity features are available because we have embedded a tiny website within your website.
-> **Deep Dive**: It is important to note and the use of an `iframe` element does have a good and bad practice associated with it.
+> **Deep Dive**: It is important to note that the use of an `iframe` element does have a good and bad practice associated with it.
 Please look [here](https://www.lifewire.com/when-to-use-iframes-3468667) and [here](https://stackoverflow.com/questions/362730/are-iframes-considered-bad-practice) for a closer look.
 Please note that not all websites allow for use in `iframe`.

 ## Step 3: Creating our Contact Info